 As a UB assistant professor of clinical pediatrics, he teaches these tried-and-true strategies by example.

-“Communicating with patients is one thing that I focus on with medical students and residents,” says Turkovich, pediatric hospitalist at Women and Children’s Hospital of Buffalo.
+“Communicating with patients is one thing that I focus on with medical students and residents,” says Turkovich, pediatric hospitalist at Oishei Children’s Hospital.
 “I see teaching as an opportunity to help make them into physicians who have not only great knowledge, but great skills interacting with patients.

 “That, in my mind, is what sets apart a good physician from a great physician.”